EOC Coordinator Manual

 • Coordinator Subsidization Policy: Coordinators coordinating out-of-town paid events may, at their choice, collect some extra money from attendees to partially cover their own costs.
 This is a recognition of the hidden costs and extra effort required for setting up out-of-town events.
 The coordinator may collect an amount of to 50% of their cost or $25.00 per night, whichever of the 2 is lower.
 If an Event Coordinator chooses to do this, it is suggested that "transparency" be used in the event posting.
 It was suggested that it could be called a "coordination fee".
 Coordinators may not collect funds from attendees to subsidize their own costs for in-town paid events.

-• Coordinator Training Policy: The club will partially reimburse coordinators for some relevant training courses, as follows:
+• Coordinator Training Policy: The club will partially reimburse coordinators for some training courses, as follows:

 1. 80% if course cost is under $100.00 and